-Fund Balance
+• Fund Balance

 In accordance with GASB Statement No. 54, Fund Balance Reporting and Governmental Fund type Definitions, the Fund's fund balance is classified as unassigned.
-At September 30, 2015, the cumulative revenue exceeded the cumulative expenditures incurred, resulting in positive fund balance.
-At September 30, 2014, the cumulative expenditures incurred exceeded the fund balance.
+As of September 30, 2016 and 2015, the cumulative revenue exceeded the cumulative expenditures incurred, resulting in positive fund balances.

-2. POOLED CASH
+NOTE 2 POOLED CASH